 Framing Just About Anything with Handwriting

-I love this look and it could be just about anything – grocery lists, postcards, letters, recipes, or anything else.
-This I saw on Pinterest (shocking, I know) and the link took me here, but I couldn’t actually find the image there.
-If anyone knows the original source, please comment to let me know!
+I love this look and it could be done with just about anything: grocery lists, postcards, letters, recipes, or anything else.
+I saw this on Pinterest but couldn’t find the source of the image, please comment if you know the original source!

 Obviously, this is another Pinterest find.
 I thought it was another cute option for hanging just about anything with handwriting on it.
 Plus you could mix in some photos, etc.

 I love this idea!
 Erin of the Sometimes Homemade blog transferred her grandmother’s recipes onto tea towels.
 I guarantee this would be a train wreck if I tried it, but I feel certain some of you are talented enough to make this work.
 And if you do, you better send us a photo!

 Will the creativity never cease?
 I am OBSESSED with this idea.
 Obsessed.
 I saw this one first on the Nutfield Geneology blog, but I have links to some Etsy sellers too.

 I’m sure there are many options to preserve handwriting that I missed, so leave a comment to let us know.
 Then subscribe to get our new posts right to your inbox!